7 Delicious Fruits You Should Try In Brunei [Including Durian]

 To understand this captivating fruit, we must know its history.
 It’s assumed that durian originated from the tropical islands of Borneo and/or Sumatra.
 Native peoples of these two islands have consumed durian for over a millennium.
 During that time, word of this peculiar fruit got out to neighboring Southeast Asian peoples.
 Through trade and migration, many of those people learned to cultivate durian in their own lands.

 Now grown as far as Myanmar, the spread of durian has resulted in diverse forms of the fruit throughout the region.
 Europeans first encountered durian in the 15th century, during initial exploratory expeditions to Southeast Asia.
 They were conflicted on the fruit’s contents, as they’d experienced nothing like the blend of durian’s aroma and gustatory sensations.
-Different from anything occurring naturally in Europe, this may be a reason why durian still invokes polarized reactions in western travelers who venture into Southeast Asia.
+Different from anything occurring naturally in Europe, this may be why durian still invokes polarized reactions in western travelers who venture into Southeast Asia.

 durian-interior-brunei.jpg